pinkywafer/Anniversaries/README.md

 | `days_as_soon` | Yes | Days in advance to display the icon defined in `icon_soon` **Default**: 1
 | `icon_soon` | Yes | Icon if the anniversary is 'soon' **Default**: `mdi:calendar`
 | `date_format` | Yes | formats the returned date **Default**: '%Y-%m-%d' _for reference, see [http://strftime.org/](http://strftime.org/)_

+## State and Attributes

+### State

+* The number of days remaining to the next occurance.

+### Attributes

+* years at next anniversary: number of years that will have passed at the next occurrence _(NOT displayed if year is unknown)_
+* current years: number of years have passed since the first occurance (ie, current age)  _(NOT displayed if year is unknown)_
+* date:  The date of the first occurence _(or the date of the next occurence if year is unknown)_ (formatted by the date_format attribute if set)
+* weeks_remaining: The number of weeks until the anniversary